Golf is among the most challenging and taxing sports, and where golfers can somewhat get delusional, especially where their ability is involved;

 Just ask Phil Mickelson!

-During the recent Players Championship, all the attention was on the American professional golfer Phil Mickelson, who will be 48 on the 16th June this year.
-The left-handed player still being feted as one of the best tacticians the sport has seen.
+During the 2018 Players Championship, all the attention was on the American professional golfer Phil Mickelson, who will be 48 on the 16th of June this year.
+The left-handed player is still being feted as one of the best tacticians the sport has seen.